 Unfortunately for us, though, none of these preconditions hold, so none of those systems would support creating the appropriate set of Goals, let alone provide the structure required to achieve them.
 Tens of millions of people have died in the social engineering experiments that provide support for this conclusion.
 These alternatives also fail to account for the fact that there are significant numbers of psychopaths and sociopaths among us who would likely gain control at the highest levels of any sort of hierarchical government and cause widespread inefficiency or even outright suffering, as they have throughout history.

-A curious fact about psychopaths: They are actually the most utilitarian members of our society (Bartels & Pizarro 2011).
-A majority of autistics, those who exhibit alexithymia, also exhibit these tendencies (Patil & Silani 2014).
+A curious fact about psychopaths: Although they generally prefer to have as few rules imposed on them as possible (e.g., most psychopaths are Libertarians), when selecting rules that must be applied they turn out to be the most utilitarian members of society (Bartels & Pizarro 2011).
+A majority of autistics, those who exhibit alexithymia, also have these tendencies (Patil & Silani 2014).
 This presents serious, perhaps insurmountable, problems for that philosophy which prizes “the greatest good for the greatest number” and so would seem to be the ideal philosophy upon which to build a collectivist or even socialist political or economic system.
 The problem is that Neurotypicals reliably fail to follow the completely rational path that utilitarian philosophy sets out for us.
 The concern of psychology researchers and utilitarian philosophers is that this means that humans are inherently immoral, and so either humans or utilitarian philosophy need to be changed to make a better fit.
 But the underlying problem is really that there are significant differences between the environment of the EEA and that of the modern world, at least as modeled in the environment of your average psychology lab: What worked for the former gives seemingly irrational results in the latter (not even counting the fact that humans weren’t perfectly matched even to the EEA, due to the inefficiencies inherent in the evolutionary process).
 While it would be helpful to know exactly what the differences between these two environments are (and at this point we surely don’t), from an engineering perspective this is not strictly necessary.
-Implement Matchism just requires knowing what the working properties of the components are, not anything about why they evolved to be that way.
+Implement Matchism just requires knowing what the working properties of the components are, not anything about how or why they evolved to be that way.

 This means that the new system will have to be designed such that each personality type can work within it, yet doesn’t allow particular groups or individuals to use it to exploit other individuals and therefore break the system or render it unstable.
 Other than some sort of benevolent dictatorship with an extensive information-gathering feature, the only political system that will ensure this is some form of direct democracy with very high (near 100%) participation rates (how that can be achieved will be discussed in the section on The System).
 The new system design must also take into account Clinations, those human characteristic patterns that throw a monkey wrench into any plans to use utilitarianism, or any other existing political philosophy, as a guide for defining public policy.